How to Make a Living Succulent Wreath

-I’ll be doing a post on arranging a little later on, but the phrase “thriller, filler, spiller” really helped me decide how to arrange my wreath.
+Check out this post to learn about the concept of “thriller, filler, spiller”.
+It inspired the design for this wreath.
 I knew I wanted to have one larger cutting near the bottom (thriller) and I purchased a large pot of the String of Pearls variety of succulent to use to make the wreath unified and add a more flowing element (spiller).

 Use Scissors or a Dowel to Poke Holes in the Wreath then Add the Cuttings

 Now the fun (and hard work) begins!
 You'll need some sort of tool to poke holes in the wreath.
 I decided to use scissors since the size was about right, but you could use a pencil, a dowel, a stick, or anything else you can think of.
 Once you have a hole, put your cutting in it and, viola!

-If you need to hang your wreath up sooner than 6 weeks after making it you’ll want to purchase some greening pins (like giant bobby pins or the wire things that you use to hold curlers in your hair).
-I wish I would have!
-I ended up using some paper clips cut in half and that worked ok, but next time I’ll be getting some real greening pins.
+If you need to hang your wreath up sooner than 6 weeks after making it you'll want to purchase some greening pins (like giant bobby pins or the wire things that you use to hold curlers in your hair).
 Basically, the pin goes over a leaf or the stem of the cutting and into the wreath to help hold it in place.
-Even though my wreath was laying flat (as it should be) I had some cuttings that didn’t want to stay put.
-Some didn’t have a very long stem or, in the case of the string of pearls, just wouldn’t go in a hole in the wreath.
+Even though my wreath was laying flat (as it should be) I had some cuttings that didn't want to stay put.
+Some didn't have a very long stem or, in the case of the string of pearls, just wouldn't go in a hole in the wreath.
 So, moral of the story… buy greening pins!

 Keep the Succulent Wreath Flat for 6-8 Weeks